Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 Go to the **Clients** app, comment out or delete the previously declared app definitions and remove the `applications` property from the library configuration object.

-Next, configure the Plugin in the Main app by using the `plugins` property of the [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) configuration object.
+Next, configure the Plugin in the Main app by using the `plugins` property of the [@glue42/web-platform](https://www.npmjs.com/package/@glue42/web-platform) configuration object.
+Plugin are defined in the `definitions` array of the `plugins` object.
 Set a name for the Plugin and pass a reference to the `setupApplications()` function in the `start` property of the Plugin object.
 Use the optional `config` object to pass the URL from which to fetch the app definitions.
 Set the `critical` property to `true` to instruct the Main app to wait for the Plugin to execute before the Web Platform initialization completes:

 ```javascript
 // In `start()`.